3800 dead -- and more on the way

 That mix of fear, hope and greed has now produced a horrifying record.

 More people have drowned in the Mediterranean this year than ever before: at least 3,800.
-That's 73 a week.
-That's 13 every day.
+That's about 90 a week.
+It's nearly 13 every day.

 Here's a look at how we got to this point.